MohamedAbulgasem/DateTimePicker/README.md

 Copyright © 2020 Mohamed Abulgasem

-   Licensed under the Apache License v2, you may use this library in compliance with the License.
+   Licensed under the Apache v2 License, you may use this library in compliance with the License.
 A copy of the License can be obtained [here](http://www.apache.org/licenses/LICENSE-2.0).